minchinweb/docker-base/Readme.md

 - what LinuxServer.io says about [container
   volumes](https://www.linuxserver.io/docs/persisting-data)

-Alpine Linux is often used as a base for container, owing to it's small size (quoted at ~5MB).
+Alpine Linux is often used as a base for container, owing to its small size (quoted at ~5MB).
 However, I figure the trade off of being able to use Ubuntu under the hood, and not being required to learn yet another variant of Linux, is worth slightly larger size (this image comes in at ~44MB).

-[s6-overlay](https://github.com/just-containers/s6-overlay/) is a project used by LinuxServer.io, and so used here too, to deal with container that launch multiple processes.
+[s6-overlay](https://github.com/just-containers/s6-overlay/) is a project used by LinuxServer.io, and so used here too, to deal with containers that launch multiple processes.
 The s6 system is used to run the scripts that fix the user id problem.